 Before you begin your video project, sit down and discuss words that describe your company.
-Throw all of the marketing buzz words out and use real words that convey emotion.
+Throw all of the buzzwords out and use real words that convey emotion.
 If you decide that your company is honest, hardworking and courteous, then your videos should reflect that.

 Producing a video used to be an expensive endeavor.
 It still can be.
 But thanks to new technology that is more readily available and more people involved in the industry, producing a video is easier and cheaper than ever.
-Securing a videographer, an editor, a script writer and a voice artist are straightforward processes.
+Securing a videographer, an editor, a script writer, and a voice artist are straightforward processes and should not put a damper on your content marketing strategy budget.
 Finding someone either locally or online can be accomplished without much effort.
 Many companies with a wide enough talent base are producing their own videos.
 If there is a gap in talent or resources, they can easily outsource to fill that gap.

 Video is at home on any device from a widescreen desktop monitor down to the newest iPhone.
 The explosion of the smartphone and tablet markets means that a significant portion of the population is constantly connected to the Internet through that small screen in their hand.
 Video viewing on devices continues to grow into an ever larger piece of the video viewing pie.
 People are glued to their screens and are always looking for something new to view when they are riding the subway or waiting in the dentist’s office.